 APSC 450 or equivalent – Professional Engineering Practice: This course is taken during your final year of your program.

-English 112 (or equivalent) – to be completed before you enter 3rd year.
+ENGL 112 (or equivalent) – to be completed before you enter 3rd year.
 If you do not, the number of courses you can register in will be reduced until you complete this course.
+Note: Some programs contain second year courses that require ENGL 112 as a pre-requisite, and some require successful completion of ENGL 112 prior to beginning 2nd year.
+Therefore it is recommended that students make every effort to complete this requirement prior to the start of 2nd year.

-APSC 201 – Technical Communication (or program-specific Technical Communication course: CHBE 201, CPEN 281, ELEC 281, ENPH 259, MECH 226/7, IGEN 201, MTRL 201) – to be completed before you enter 4th year.
+APSC 201 – Technical Communication (or program-specific Technical Communication course: BMEG 201, CHBE 201, CIVL 203, CPEN 281, ELEC 281, ENPH 259, IGEN 201, MECH 226/7, MTRL 201) – to be completed before you enter 4th year.
 If you do not, the number of courses you can register in will be reduced until you complete this course.
-This course cannot be taken by first year students.
+These courses cannot be taken by first year students.

 Engineering Economics (minimum 3 credits)